 Member of Technical Staff, Applied Researchers rake in the most money, with average earnings of around $164K per year; Research and Development Engineers come in second with average earnings amounting to approximately $105K, while Electrical Engineers and Senior Mechanical Engineers rank near the top as well ($103K and about $102K, respectively).
 On the lower end are Senior Technical Writers at $86K on average.

 Years of Experience

-Residents of Livermore, Calif. pick up paychecks that are higher than any other city — the median salary is around $108K annually; other top-paying cities include San Francisco, Calif. (about $99K) and Albuquerque, N.M. ($96K).
-Within the company, workers earn the highest salaries (an average of $103K per year) in California.
+Residents of Livermore, Calif. pick up paychecks that are higher than any other city — the median salary is about $108K per year; other top-paying cities include San Francisco, Calif. (around $99K) and Albuquerque, N.M. (approximately $96K).
+Within the company, workers earn the highest salaries (an average of $104K annually) in California.

 Certifications and Degrees